-Earn your Certificate of Achievement or Associate of Science Degree and prepare for future work as a Surgical Technologist
+Earn your Certificate of Achievement and prepare for future work as a Surgical Technologist

 About the Program

 What Will I Learn

 Carrington’s Surgical Technology program offered at our San Jose, California and Phoenix, Arizona locations, encompasses the academic and clinical instruction necessary for graduates to perform the entry-level duties of a surgical technologist.
 Students are expected to participate in a minimum of 120 surgical cases by the end of the Surgical Technician program.